CAIDA/catalog-data/sources/recipe/how_to_print_asn_paths_from_pybgpstream/README.md

 }
 ~~~

 ## Introduction

-This solution should show the user how to print specific asn paths records and elements taking from pybgpstream.
-The solution prints all records from a BGPStream from the routeviews-stream project, and filtering by the router, amsix.
-This problem runs for a very long time, and if you're testing with this program, it's recommend you interrupt the script in your terminal after a couple minutes to see what the data looks like.
+This solution should show the user how to print specific asn paths taken from records and elements of a pybgpstream.
+The solution prints the path from the BGPStream after specifying the routeviews-stream project, and filtering by the router, amsix.
+This problem runs for a  long time, and if you're testing with this program, it's recommend you interrupt the script in your terminal after a couple minutes to see what the data looks like.

 ## Solution